-Former Cardinals safety Quentin Harris begins his 14th season in Arizona's scouting department and first as Vice President, Player Personnel after being promoted in February, 2021.
-Harris spent the past two years (2019-20) as Director, Player Personnel after working as the team's Director, Pro Scouting for six seasons (2013-18).
+Former Cardinals safety Quentin Harris begins his 15th season in Arizona's scouting department and second as Vice President, Player Personnel after being promoted in February, 2021.
+Prior to his promotion, Harris spent two years (2019-20) as Director, Player Personnel after working as the team's Director, Pro Scouting for six seasons (2013-18).

 In his current role with the Cardinals, Harris works alongside GM Steve Keim, managing both the college and pro personnel departments.
 His duties include evaluating the top college prospects nationally as well as the organization and implementation of the draft process.
-He oversees the propersonnel department which includes player acquisition, evaluation and assisting with player contract negotiations.
+Harris oversees the propersonnel department which includes player acquisition, evaluation and assisting with player contract negotiations.